CCLC (company): 21st century

 Completed in 2023 by CCLC and Bozzuto Group, the Chevy Chase Lake mixed-use development is named for a trolley park opened nearby in 1894.
 The streetcar sculpture is by artist Tom Fruin.

 Ed Asher was CEO in 2006, when the company's holdings totaled 2 million square feet.

 In 2008, David Smith, a great-great-grandson of Newlands, became the company's president and CEO.
 He was abruptly ousted in August 2014; company officials declined to say why.
 At the time, the company owned some 1.5 million square feet of commercial real estate, mostly office space and retail properties in or around Bethesda and Chevy Chase.

 Smith was replaced as interim CEO by board leader Kate Carr, and then by Tom Regnell, who had been an executive at Washington Real Estate Investment Trust.
 In July 2020, Regnell was replaced as president and CEO by John L. Ziegenhein III, a Baltimore native who previously worked in commercial real estate banking and for developer McCaffery Interests.

 In June 2020, in the wake of the murder of George Floyd, company officials released a statement that said, "The Chevy Chase Land Company of today stands for the ideals of diversity and inclusion", that "to truly move forward, we must acknowledge our past and come together to build an inclusive community", and that "Our Board of Directors recognizes that despite Senator Newlands' accomplishments, his views on race contradict the ideals of our company fabric."
 In the statement, officials said they would support the renaming of the Newlands fountain at Chevy Chase Circle.

-In 2024, the Maryland Historic Trust installed a historic marker commemorating the Belmont affair across the street from the parcel, which is still owned by Chevy Chase Land Company.
+In 2024, the Maryland Historical Trust installed a historic marker commemorating the Belmont affair across the street from the parcel, which is still owned by Chevy Chase Land Company.
 Ziegenhein said that the company believes "in the importance of transparency regarding the actions taken at Belmont.
 More importantly, we must ensure those actions are never repeated."

 The company says that it has over the years donated to and otherwise supported more than 500 local schools, small businesses, environmental conservation programs, and initiatives promoting social equity; its website says the company also organizes four days of service each year, during which employees collectively volunteer over 200 hours to community organizations.

 In September 2025, the Chevy Chase Land Company renamed itself CCLC.
 A press release said the change reflects the company's growth into a "commercial real estate investment and asset management firm".